dominiquelev/SOC-Home-Lab/Linux-Authentication-and-Hardening/Linux-Hardening-Lab/README.md

 Another issue occurred because the Ubuntu installation ISO remained attached to the virtual optical drive after installation completion.
 As a result, VirtualBox continued attempting to boot from the installation media instead of the virtual hard disk.

 Additionally, `/var/log/auth.log` was unavailable on the Ubuntu Server installation because the newer Ubuntu version used `journalctl` logging instead for monitoring live SSH authentication activity.

+During firewall configuration, SSH access initially failed after enabling UFW because SSH traffic had not yet been explicitly allowed through the firewall rules.
+This caused SSH connection attempts from the Kali Linux client machine to be refused on port 22.

 * **The Resolution Workflow:**